georgiee/origami/LOG.md

 I also flipped the camera to match the opengl environment where the playbooks come from.
 By doing this I look at the same side when playing the steps.
 THis was as easy as changing the camera up vector in the three js camera.

+Today I also converted all of the given *.ori files from the Java Sources to use them in the new dropdown to test any model at any point in time.

 ## 170604
 New day, new stupid bug.
 I am in the process of refactoring and want to put the cut method into a polygon class.